uqlibrary/technology-training/OpenRefine/openrefine.md

 #### Handling arrays

-There is another inconsistency in our "Authors" column: some names are using the order `<last name>, <first name>`, and others use the natural order.
-We'd like to stick to natural order for all, but to do that, we need to talk about arrays.
+There is another inconsistency in our "Authors" column: a few names are using the order `<last name>, <first name>`, and all others use the `<first name> <last name>` order.
+We'd like to stick to the same order for all, but to do that, we need to talk about arrays.

 > How do I use arrays in a GREL expression?